femincan/react-sync-form-local-storage/README.md

 - Uncontrolled form components to avoid re-renders on every field change
 - Built with React, TypeScript, and react-hook-form

+## How It Works

+The form in [src/App.tsx](src/App.tsx) uses:

+- `react-hook-form` for form management with uncontrolled components
+- `localStorage` to persist form data
+- React's `useEffect` to restore saved data on mount

+Form data is automatically saved to localStorage whenever any field changes, and restored when the page reloads.
+The form uses uncontrolled components (via `register`) to avoid unnecessary re-renders on every keystroke, improving performance.

 ## Installation

 ```bash